The Secret Fortress of Rhamnous Greece: An Archaeological Gem in Athens

 Marble desk used for basic arithmetic – found on the walls

-How to Get to Ramnous
+How to Get to Rhamnous Greece

 A sign of Ramnous Archaeological Site in Athens.

-There is no public transport to the site but you can get the bus to Marathon (Ramnous is 55 km from Athens ) from Pedio Areos in Athens.
-You should get there as soon as possible as the site closes at 3.30 pm.
-From there it is 20 minutes by taxi.
-The taxi fare is about €15 one way.
+There is no public transport to the site but you can get the bus to Marathon (Rhamnous is 55 km from Athens) from Pedio Areos in central Athens.
+From Marathon, it is 20 minutes by taxi.
 Take the taxi’s number to let him know when you want to be picked up for the return tour.
+You should get there early as the site closes at 3.30 pm.

-Alternatively, as it is easy to find Ramnous by car, you can rent a car and upload the route to your GPS, or hire a professional transfer to drive you around the sites.
-Let me know if you need reliable transfer services and I can recommend you some of the best in Athens.
+Alternatively, as it is easy to find Rhamnous by car, you can rent a car and upload the route to your GPS, or hire a professional transfer to drive you around the sites.
+Let me know if you need reliable transfer services and I can recommend some of the best in Athens.

 USEFUL TIPS: